 Of course, it takes self-discipline, hard work, tenacity, and bravado, among many other qualities to be successful, but they will not determine your success on their own, i.e., correlation does not imply causation.

 Elon Musk isn’t successful because he gets up at 5 AM every day.
 He is successful because he’s a freaking genius who happens to wake up at 5 AM.Elon Musk isn't successful because he gets up at 5 AM every day.
 He is successful because he's a freaking genius who happens to wake up at 5 AM.
 Click To Tweet

-We feel good when we consume motivational content.
-It gives us a quick dopamine rush.
-We feel motivated to achieve great things until the rush wears out.
+Motivational content gives us a quick dopamine rush, which makes us feel good.
+We are determined to achieve great things until the rush wears out.

-We get these short bursts of motivation because we are shown a skewed interpretation of reality.
+We get these short bursts of motivation because we see a skewed interpretation of reality.
 While the advice ‘Never give up‘ or ‘Winners never quit.
-Quitters never win‘ might incite us to set audacious goals in life, it will rarely work in the long run because it doesn’t show us the bigger picture.
+Quitters never win‘ incites us to set audacious goals in life, it rarely works in the long run because the advice is vague.